marcelpatrick/IsaacLab-Hello-World/README.md

 # IsaacLab-Hello-World

 # 0- Pre-Requisites
 Make sure you have IsaacSim and IsaacLab installed and your Python environment created with Anaconda Prompt.
-If you haven't check: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/blob/main/README.md
+If you haven't, check: https://github.com/marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/blob/main/README.md

 # 1- Activate Conda Environment